RuthGyeul/Forbidden-Forest-Resources/README.md

 # [Project Forbidden Forest](https://github.com/RuthGyeul/Forbidden-Forest-Resources)
 A 2D RPG item collecting game.
-Try to reach the highest score by eating coins while avoiding dangerous rice cake dinamite who want to hug you!
+Try to reach the highest score by eating coins while avoiding dangerous rice cake dinamite who wants to hug you!

 ## Versions
 - 1.0.1 ~ 1.0.9 - Alpha Version
 - 1.1.0 - Window & MacOS

 ## How to play
 This game supports Window/Mac platform only (check before download).
 Download latest version to play the game.
 > A - Move Left / D - Move Right

 ## License
 - This project was used in AETC Region 5 Tech Fair.